PSD2

 STATUS_INVALID 409 The addressed resource does not allow additional authorisation.

-Payment Initiation Service Specific HTTP Error Codes
+Payment Initiation Service Error Codes

-Message Code HTTP Response Code Description
+Message Code HTTP Code Description

-PRODUCT_INVALID 403 The addressed payment product is not available for the PSU .
+PRODUCT_INVALID 403 The addressed payment product is not available for the PSU.

 PRODUCT_UNKNOWN 404 The addressed payment product is not supported by the ASPSP.

 PAYMENT_FAILED 400 The payment initiation POST request failed during the initial process.
-Additional information may be provided by the ASPSP.

 EXECUTION_DATE_INVALID 400 The requested execution date is not a valid execution date for the ASPSP.

-Account Information Service Specific HTTP Error Codes
+Account Information Service Error Codes

-Message Code HTTP Response Code Description
+Message Code HTTP Code Description

 SESSIONS_NOT_SUPPORTED 400 The combined service flag may not be used with this ASPSP.